-Public transport network
+1. Public transport network

 The Wellington region is fortunate to have a well developed and well used public transport network.
-Unfortunately, under-investment in rail infrastructure by previous asset owners over many years, combined with a significant and rapid increase in users, has put considerable strain on the network.
-The resulting capacity and reliability issues have frustrated network users.
+Unfortunately, under-investment in infrastructure over many years combined with a significant and rapid increase in users, has put considerable strain on the network.
+The resulting capacity and reliability issues have caused justifiable frustrations to network users.
 Greater Wellington fully understands these frustrations, and is working hard to improve the situation.

-Greater Wellington has only recently been legally permitted to own public transport assets, such as trains.
-Since then we have built strong partnerships to improve public transport infrastructure.
+It is only relatively recently that Greater Wellington has been legally permitted to own public transport assets, such as trains.
+Since then we have worked hard to build strong partnerships to improve public transport infrastructure.
 As a result, central government, through Land Transport New Zealand, is funding a significant proportion of the capital investment required for network improvements, with Greater Wellington ratepayers funding the balance.